Contributed By Cassels Brock & Blackwell LLP

 Most provinces impose land transfer taxes on transfers of real property.
 The rates of land transfer tax vary by province, and transfers of resource properties are often exempt from land transfer tax.

-Canada and each of its provinces and territories that regulate mining activities consistently rank high in many of the world mining surveys for investment attractiveness; for instance, the Fraser Institute’s annual survey of Mining Companies ranked four Canadian jurisdictions (Saskatchewan, Québec, Northwest Territories and Yukon) in the top ten out of 83 worldwide mining jurisdictions in 2018.
+Canada and each of its provinces and territories that regulate mining activities consistently rank high in many of the world mining surveys for investment attractiveness; for instance, the Fraser Institute’s annual survey of Mining Companies ranked Canada the third most attractive region in the world for investment in 2019.
 In addition, Canada hosts excellent geology conducive to mineral exploration and development, with a track record of mineral discoveries in numerous commodities.
 The country also has a stable legal and political framework to support the mining industry, a high concentration of professionals to service the mining industry, multiple investment-friendly tax incentives specific to the mining industry, and securities regulators and stock exchanges that are friendly to the mining industry.
 All these attributes contribute to attracting considerable investment in the mining industry in Canada.

 The ICA requires notice of all other foreign acquisitions of control (within the meaning of the ICA) of Canadian businesses and certain new foreign investment.
 However, there is no provincial or territorial mining legislation that restricts the ownership or development of mineral rights based on citizenship.